abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 Human perception might be functorial
 ---

-As we saw, in addition to category theory, functors apper in many disciplines that study the human mind, such as logic, linguistics, semiotics and the like.
+As we saw, in addition to category theory, functors appear in many disciplines that study the human mind, such as logic, linguistics, semiotics and the like.
 I thought about why is it so in a [blog post](https://abuseofnotation.github.io/logic-thought) that I wrote.
 My response to that question is that human perception, human thinking, is itself functorial: to perceive the world around us, we are going through a bunch of functors that go from more raw "low-level" mental models to more abstract "high-level" ones.

 We may say that perception starts with raw sensory data.
 From it, we go, (using a functor) to a category containing some basic model of how the world works, mapping the objects we are seeing to some concepts that we formed in our mind.